All, Miscellaneous, Realty

 However now, because of better connectivity and access, more and more people are looking for properties beyond traditional popular neighborhoods - in the suburbs and micro-markets of the city which are well-connected and have all the basic amenities including hospitals and schools, as well as offices.

-Micro-markets in real estate are subdivisions between neighborhoods that have their own unique defining characteristics.
+Micro-markets in Mumbai real estate development are subdivisions between neighborhoods that have their own unique defining characteristics.
 These areas usually have properties at a much reasonable price which makes it easy on the pocket for the majority of city residents who aren’t looking for exorbitant investments.

 In a city like Mumbai where property prices are incredibly high, micro-markets have become rather popular among people because of their affordable prices and their return on investment - not to mention proximity to convenient amenities which are constantly on the rise.